imnothim87/crypto-dm-ai-filter/README.md

   - OpenAI (GPT-4): [Get API Key](https://platform.openai.com/api-keys)

 ## 🔒 Privacy & Security
-Your privacy is our top priority:
+Your privacy is top priority:
 - All data stays on your machine
 - Your API keys are stored locally
 - No external data collection or storage